 This was my first experience with a potential business client, and I had no clue how I’d move forward.

 What do I charge?
 What do I put in my proposal?
 What do I do next?

 Luckily, I had resources, and I put them to work.
-Here’s what I did to secure my first business client and first big freelance job — at a great pay rate:
+Here’s what I did to secure my first business client and first writing for money job — at a great pay rate:

 1. Consult your community

 I logged into the Freelance Writers Den and posted in one of the forums.
 I gave a brief synopsis of the meeting, and asked the community questions about pricing and proposals.